norcalbiostat/MATH456/hw/lj-entries.md

     - How do they relate to each other (aside from they use data & statistics)
     - Give a few examples of when it would be appropriate to use these techniques (name the technique with the example) in your direct field of study/interest area.
     - How would you know when to use each one?
 What are the verbal/written clues that you would look for to identify that a particular technique is appropriate in a real life situation (e.g. when someone doesn't tell you "hey go do a PCA... ")
+* 5/12:  **"I used to think....
+Now I think..."**.
+    - When we began this study of applied statistics and advanced statistical models, you all had some initial ideas about it and what it was all about.
+In just a few sentences, I want to write what it is that you used to think about applied statistics and advanced statistical models.
+Take a minute to think back and then write down your response to "I used to think..."
+    - Now, I want you to think about how your ideas about applied statistics and advanced statistical models have changed as a result of what we’ve been studying, doing, and discussing.
+Again in just a few sentences write down what you now think about applied statistics and advanced statistical models.
+Start your sentences with, "Now, I think..."
+    - I will ask you to share this out to the class on 5/12, explaining your shift in thinking.